PreisCxn/java-mod/README.md

-# Fabric Example Mod
+# Price Cytooxien Mod

-## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+###### By \_Alive_

+Fabric Mod to display the prices of the https://preiscxn.de side in the item tooltips.
+ - Gathers information to keep the prices up to date.
+ - only working if you are playing on cytooxien.de
+ - only 1.20+
+ - working on Skyblock (Citybuild and Realife Soon!)

-## License
+## Installation

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+- Download the Mod and put it into the mod folder (also working with labymod FabricLoader)
+- Download the latest Fabric-API version (https://www.curseforge.com/minecraft/mc-mods/fabric-api) and put it also into your mods folder
+- Start or restart your Minecraft and join the cytooxien.de network